frozenfoxx/docker-enigma-bbs/README.md

   frozenfoxx/enigma-bbs
 ````

-As no config has been supplied, the container will use a basic one so that it starts successfully.
-ENiGMA½ listens via
-telnet on port 8888.
+As no config has been supplied the container will use a basic one so that it starts successfully.
+ENiGMA½ listens via telnet on port 8888.
 Connect and try it out!

 ## A Proper Setup